 The program is focused on service learning.
-Students will be divided into groups to work on the nature reserve on the island of Vivara, alongside their Italian counterparts, in the sustainable social gardens on the island and on the shores of the Mediterranean.
+Students will be divided into groups to work alongside their Italian counterparts in the sustainable social gardens on the island and on the shores of the Mediterranean.
 Formal Italian instruction and cultural excursions will make up a fundamental part of the cultural competency segment of the program.

 Afternoons and evenings are usually free for taking a late swim, enjoying all aspects of life on the island.
-Planned activities include a day's sail around the Bay of Naples with stops in Capri and Ischia, kayaking around the island, and a visit to the Phlegraean Fields on bike.
+Planned activities include a day's sail around the Bay of Naples, kayaking around the island, and possibly a visit to the Phlegraean Fields or other nearby archaeological sites.

-Weekends are free for personal activities or optional trips to nearby sites of interest, including Naples, Pompeii, and Herculaneum.
+Weekends are free for personal activities or optional trips to nearby places of interest, including Naples, Pompeii, and Herculaneum.

 Students receive four credits in Italian language and culture and should be enrolled in IT 107, 157, or 207.
 All work counts towards an Italian minor.

 The island has a centuries-old history of maritime activities.
-Famous for its ship builders, sailors, and fleets, Procida is still home to one of the most important nautical institutes in southern Italy, with which we will offer important exchange opportunities.
-Moreover, it is home of an important nature reserve called Vivara, where students will have the opportunity of working towards the protection of local plant and animal life.
+Famous for its shipbuilders, sailors, and fleets, Procida is still home to one of the most prestigious nautical institutes in southern Italy, with which we will offer important exchange opportunities.
+Moreover, it is the home of an important nature reserve called Vivara.

 No previous Italian language study is required.

-The Modern Languages and Cultures' Mildred R. Burton Fund helps defray costs for Rochester undergraduates studying language abroad in the summer.
-All students are considered for aid through the Burton Fund unless they request otherwise on their application.
+The Modern Languages and Cultures' Mildred R. Burton Fund, as well as the Lisio Scholarship Award, help defray costs for Rochester undergraduates studying Italian abroad in the summer.
+All students are considered for aid through these funds unless they request otherwise on their application.

-The deadline for applications with consideration for Burton Awards is February 3, 2017, although late applications will be considered on a case-by-case basis.
+The deadline for applications with consideration for Lisio and Burton Awards is January 15, 2019, although late applications will be considered on a case-by-case basis.

 Students will arrive in Rome, Italy, where they will be met by the program director to travel to Naples to take the ferry to Procida.
 The first days will be dedicated to orientation on the island and an intensive "survival Italian" course.
 Excursions will include: